quippv/ingredients-webapp-reacthookspractice/README.md

 # ingredients-webapp-reacthookspractice
-This is a react hooks practice you can see the web app by click this link https://react-hooks-practice-38c65.web.app/
+This is a react hooks practice, you can see the web app by click this link https://react-hooks-practice-38c65.web.app/